A Beginners Guide To Cron Jobs

 $ crontab -e

-If it is the first time, you will be asked to editor to edit the jobs.
+If it is the first time, you will be asked to choose an editor to edit the cron jobs.

 no crontab for sk - using an empty one Select an editor.
 To change later, run 'select-editor'.
 1. /bin/nano <---- easiest 2. /usr/bin/vim.basic 3. /usr/bin/vim.tiny 4. /bin/ed Choose 1-4 :